Using CocoaPods

 CocoaPods is built with Ruby and it will be installable with the default Ruby available on macOS.
 You can use a Ruby Version manager, however we recommend that you use the standard Ruby available on macOS unless you know what you're doing.

-when installing gems.
+Using the default Ruby install will require you to use sudo when installing gems.
 (This is only an issue for the duration of the gem installation, though.)

 If you encounter any problems during installation, please visit this guide.